-2025 Call for Proposals: Arab Region Dialogue Initiatives
+2026 Call for Proposals: Arab Region Dialogue360 Initiatives

-The International Dialogue Centre (KAICIID) has allocated funds to fund dialogue projects/ initiatives that focus on building bridges between diverse religious, ethnic, political, and regional communities.
-Possible grants for individuals are up to 4500 Euro and for organizations up to 7000 Euro and will be evaluated based on specific selection criteria (please refer to Annex 4 in the documents folder).
-Projects should be fully implemented within a four-month or a six-month period (depending on the duration of the project) from March 15th to September 15th, 2025, including the submission of the final reports.
+The King Abdullah bin Abdulaziz International Centre for Interreligious and Intercultural Dialogue (KAICIID) has allocated funds to support dialogue initiatives that focus on building bridges between diverse religious, ethnic, political, communities in Palestine, Sudan and Syria.
+Possible grants for individuals are up to 4500 Euro and for organizations up to 7000 Euro and will be evaluated based on specific selection criteria (please refer to Annex 4 in the document folder).
+Initiatives should be fully implemented within a four-month or a six-month period (depending on the duration of the initiative) from April 1st to September 30th, 2026, including the submission of the final reports.

-1. Incorporating principles of Interreligious Education and Common Citizenship in IRD initiatives to promote social cohesion and peaceful coexistence.
+3. Integrate principles of Interreligious Education and Common Citizenship into IRD efforts to strengthen social cohesion, mutual understanding, and peaceful coexistence, especially in contexts affected by crisis or instability.

 THE FOLLOWING METHODS, APPROACHES AND FORMATS CAN BE USED TO ADDRESS THE TOPICS HIGHLIGHTED ABOVE